GSA/centers-of-excellence/communities/AITrainingFAQ.md

 ## Recordings and Credits
 ### When and where will the recordings be available?
 Thank you for your interest in the AI Training Series!
 If you are not able to make a session, we will be providing training recordings as e-Learning modules [here on the FAI system](https://id.dau.edu/app/dau_virtualcampus_1/exk5bw8t33Hj4e8mo297/sso/saml) by the end of Q2 of FY25.
+We are also exploring other platforms to host the training recordings outside of FAI.

 We will notify all registered participants when the training modules are available.
 If you have not already done so, please sign up to [join the AI CoP mailing list](https://coe.gsa.gov/communities/ai.html#join-cop) for the latest updates on the training series and other events in the community.

-### Can I get a copy of the slides?
+### Can I have a copy of the slides?
-We are not able to release the slides from the instructors for the courses, but training recordings will be available as e-Learning modules [here on the FAI system](https://id.dau.edu/app/dau_virtualcampus_1/exk5bw8t33Hj4e8mo297/sso/saml) by the end of 2024 calendar year.
+We are not able to release the slides from the instructors for the courses, but training recordings will be available as e-Learning modules [here on the FAI system](https://id.dau.edu/app/dau_virtualcampus_1/exk5bw8t33Hj4e8mo297/sso/saml) by the Q2 of FY25.

 ### Can I get a certificate of attendance for the courses I attend?
-Yes, we will provide individual certificates for attendees to complete following each training.
+Yes, we will provide individual certificates for attendees to complete at the conclusion of the 2024 AI Training Series.
 Additionally, if you are able to attend the courses live and are a member of the Acquisition workforce, we will request the email associated with your FAI CSOD account at the conclusion of each training session.

 ### Can I get CLPs for attending these courses?
 We have submitted all of the AI Training courses to FAI CSOD for approval of CLPs for participants who attend the entire session.
 A polling question will be provided at the conclusion of each session prompting members of the Acquisition workforce to provide the email associated with their FAI CSOD account.
-This information will be used to verify acquisition professionals with accounts on FAI CSOD and award CLPs after the training series has ended.
+This information will be used to verify acquisition professionals with accounts on FAI CSOD and award CLPs after the 2024 AI Training Series has ended.